jonspalmer/view_component-storybook/docs/configuration.md

 };
 ```

-Other environements, such as production, require equivalent configuration.
+Other environments, such as production, require equivalent configuration.

 ## Stories Path